In this guide, we will explore setting up Opencart in a Centos 8 Server with Apache serving it and Mysql 8 acting as the database.

 To apply the changes, please restart apache:

 Once the above set up is done, we should be ready to start installing opencart.
 Visit the url defined in the virtual host above to initiate the set up process.
-In my case when I visir http://site1.citizix.com, I am welcomed by this page:
+In my case when I visit http://site1.citizix.com, I am welcomed by the set up page asking you to accept terms.:

-The page above is asking you to accept the terms.
-Click Continue to go to the next page:
+Click Continue to go to the next page, once accepted.

-The above step is to verify that the server is set up as expected.
+The next step is to verify that the server is set up as expected.
 If you installed the required php packages above you should see a green check for each of the items.

-If everuthing is Ok, you will be taken to the final step which tells you that the installation was successful:
+If everything is Ok, you will be taken to the final step which tells you that the installation was successful:

 Up to this point Opencart is set up and ready to use.